sscopazzi/SeaLabMOS/README.md

 ## Version One (Complete)

 This is now old.
-Please see SeaLabCTDv2 above.
+Please see SeaLabMOS above.
 See [2024.4.19_SeaLabCTD_v1_Manual.pdf](https://github.com/sscopazzi/SeaLabCTD/blob/main/a_SeaLabCTD_v1/2024.4.19_SeaLabCTD_v1_Manual.pdf) for everything about the first version.

 ### Hardware (Chapter 3 in Manual)
 [Arduino Uno R3](https://docs.arduino.cc/hardware/uno-rev3/)